Volume 10, Number 2, 2014

-Femininity as Divinity Depiction of Goddesses at Kailash Temple Ellora
+Femininity as Divinity.
+Depiction of Goddesses at Kailash Temple Ellora

-by DR. RAJPAL, KUSHAL PARKASH
+by RAJPAL and KUSHAL PARKASH

 The sculptural representation of the Indian goddesses carries divine procreative powers in exaggeration of the globular pendulousness of breasts.
 Accordingly, there is an emphasis on heavy hips and pudenda3.
 There are inherent movements and livelihood in Indian sculptural art.
 They are depicted sometimes in a posture of dancing quite often modelled in relief rather than sculptured in the full round.
 The Indian artist relied more on suggestiveness –the expression of the eyes, the hand gestures, the flexibility of the body, the force of the body and the physical proportions as per the context.
 The use of abstract meanings through gratifying sculptures within the realm of religious connotations was an artistic tradition.
 The emphasis has been given to the spirituality through the pleasurable imagery of the human mind.
 The phenomena emerge out as an experience of divine discourse through the worldly desires.

-by MADEGOWDA C., C. USHA RAO
+by MADEGOWDA C. and C. USHA RAO

 The Lantana camara weed is wildly spreading in Biligiri Rangaswamy Temple Wildlife Sanctuary and it has made a negative impact on animals and plant species, because these animals are facing food insecurity.
 The Soliga tribals livelihood depends on the forest for Non–timber forest products and the daily consumption of items like tubers, leaves, fruits, mushrooms etc. lantana weed can be controlled through removing the lantana weed in the same places of the forest for a minimum of five years and they observed that native species are growing back where the lantana was removed.
 It helps both, the biodiversity conservation as well as the livelihood of the Soligas.
-The Lantana camara can be removed under the scheme of the Mahatma Gandhi National Rural Employment Guarantee Act.
+The Lantana camara can be removed under the scheme of the Mahatma Gandhi National Rural Employment Guarantee Act..